 BLI is the most commonly used modality at Covance as it is both economical and generates 2D images that may be used to determine either tumor progression or regression by analyzing tumor flux (photons/second).
 BLI is typically suggested if the model of interest is luciferase enabled and is disseminated.
 In this setting, BLI is an ideal methodology to quantitatively understand the in vivo efficacy of a therapeutic test agent.

 Magnetic Resonance Imaging (MRI)

 MRI is our second most utilized modality and delivers a stack of 2D images which are used to calculate tumor volume.
 Unlike BLI, MRI provides a familiar measurement, mm3, which is highly accurate and does not require the tumor cells to be modified to express luciferase.
 In addition, MRI provides an accurate indication of tumor location.
 MR imaging is typically used in orthotopic models where calipers cannot be used.

 CT is useful for analyzing lung tumor models due to its high resolution and strong tissue contrast against air.
 This is also the clinical standard for examining lung tissue.
 The output is a stack of 2D images and allows for tumor volume (mm3) determination.
 This is the only modality that uses radiation (x-rays) for tumor burden quantification.

 Can I Determine Where My Therapeutic Agent Goes Inside the Animal?

 Biodistribution is another common analysis performed at Covance.
 Biodistribution determines test material distribution within a subject over time.
 Modalities used for biodistribution are Positron Emission Tomography (PET), Single-Photon Emission Computed Tomography (SPECT), and Fluorescence Imaging or Fluorescence Molecular Tomography (FLI or FMT).
-CT can also be used for biodistribution but this application is not as common.
+MRI and CT can also be used for biodistribution but this application is not as common.